 We selected the degree programs based on the quality of program and range of courses provided, as well as school awards, rankings, and reputation.

-The Best Online Master’s in Addiction & Recovery Programs
+The Best Online Master’s in Addiction & Recovery Degree Programs

 Virginia Commonwealth University collaborates with King’s College London and the University of Adelaide in Australia to offer an addiction studies program with an international focus.
 This online degree track gives students access to international resources and awards a diploma from all three universities.
 The international addiction studies program emphasizes cross–cultural experiences and helps students build a global professional network.